Ogun PDP Guber Ticket: Adebutu, Lawal Know Fate December 1

 Alex Enumah in Abuja

-Justice Inyang Ekwo of a Federal High Court, Abuja, yesterday, fixed December 1, for judgment in the suit challenging the nomination of Oladipupo Adebutu as the governorship candidate of the Peoples Democratic Party (PDP) for the Ogun State in 2023.
+Justice Inyang Ekwo of a Federal High Court, Abuja, yesterday fixed December 1 for judgment in the suit challenging the nomination of Oladipupo Adebutu as candidate of the Peoples Democratic Party (PDP) for the Ogun State governorship election slated for March 11, 2023.

 Justice Ekwo fixed the date for judgment shortly after counsel to parties adopted their written addresses as their briefs of arguments for and against the suit.